This is a foreign exchange guide to Western Sahara, the Moroccan Dirham currency plus sending MAD transfers and travel tips.

 - Buying Moroccan Dirham cash online - travel money for Western Sahara

 - Sending money to Western Sahara - save on Moroccan Dirham bank transfers to Western Sahara

-- Moroccan Dirham exchange rates - latest info & charts.
+- Moroccan Dirham exchange rates - latest & historic exchange rates.

 Moroccan Dirham (MAD) general currency information

 What is the Moroccan Dirham currency code and symbol?